Early Admission Pre-Nursing Communication Timeline

 • Choose to enroll in courses if you plan to pursue a degree program outside of nursing.
 Please consult the academic advisors about the degree program you plan to pursue for assistance with course registration.

-Students who do not successfully complete post-admissions requirements will be unable to progress into the Nursing major and will receive a notification in mid-May regarding their status and alternative options.
+Students who do not successfully complete progression requirements will be unable to progress into the Nursing major and will receive a notification in mid-May regarding their status and alternative options.
+Students who do not meet requirements at the end of the first year, should contact their academic advisor to request an extension for an additional year.

 Mid-May